Security of Electrical, Optical and Wireless On-Chip Interconnects: A Survey: Electrical On-chip Communication Security

-\citeauthor{daoud2018routing} \cite{daoud2018routing} propose a method for real-time detection and localization of DoS attack.
-They also provide a prevention technique with new routing protocol which will avoid interaction with malicious nodes by detouring traffic around.
-The detection of the attack is straightforward as the downstream router can detect it by comparing it with the XY routing protocol decision for routing path violation.
-Once the downstream router detects a misrouted packet, it will inform the operating system and neighbouring routers where they will flag the upstream router of that packet as a malicious router.
-This can be visualized as the malicious router is covered by a shield ring by neighbouring routers.
-The neighboring routers of the malicious router will detour the packets avoiding any interaction with the malicious router while transferring the packets.
+\textbf{DoS by Misrouting:} \citeauthor{daoud2018routing} \cite{daoud2018routing} provide a prevention technique with a new routing protocol to avoid interaction with malicious nodes by detouring traffic around.
+The attack detection is straightforward as the downstream router can detect it by comparing it with the XY routing protocol decision for routing path violation.
+Once the downstream router detects a misrouted packet, it will inform the operating system and the neighboring routers, which will flag the upstream router of that packet as a malicious router.
+This can be visualized as a shield ring that covers the malicious router by neighboring routers.
+The neighboring routers of the malicious router will detour the packets, avoiding interacting with the malicious router while transferring the packets.
 This rerouting module has only 0.4\% area overhead compared to the base router.
-The countermeasure increases packet latency due to detouring of the packet and it will incur 0.6\% additional power overhead.
+The countermeasure increases packet latency due to detouring of the packet, which will incur 0.6\% additional power overhead.